DES-Lab/AALpy/README.md

 <hr />

 ALpy is a light-weight automata learning library written in Python.
-You can start learning automata in just a few lines of code.
+You can start learning models of black-box systems with a few lines of code.

 AALpy supports both **active** and **passive** automata learning algorithms that can be used to learn a variety of modeling formalisms, including
 **deterministic**, **non-deterministic**, and **stochastic automata**, as well as **deterministic context-free grammars/pushdown automata**.